Myron Healey: Early years

 Healey was born in Petaluma in Sonoma County, California, the son of Dr. and Mrs. Robert D. Healey.
-He served in World War II as an Air Corps navigator and bombardier, flying in B-26 Martin Marauders in the European Theatre.
+He served in World War II as an Air Corps navigator and bombardier, flying in Martin B-26 Marauders in the European Theatre.
 After the war he continued military duties, retiring in the early 1960s as a captain in the United States Air Force Reserve.

 Acting career

 Healey's film debut came in 1943 with Young Ideas.
-Returning to film work after WWII, he played villains and henchmen in low-budget Western films.
+Returning to film work after World War II, he played villains and henchmen in low-budget Western films.
 He also did some screenwriting.
 In the post-war period he was frequently seen in Westerns from Monogram Pictures, often starring Johnny Mack Brown, Jimmy Wakely and Whip Wilson.

 In the 1950s Healey moved to more "bad guy" roles in other films, including the Bomba and Jungle Jim series, crime dramas and more westerns.
 He portrayed the bandit Bob Dalton in an episode of the syndicated television series Stories of the Century, starring and narrated by Jim Davis.
 In 1955 he played a "good guy" for a change as Phyllis Coates' partner in the 1955 Republic Pictures serial Panther Girl of the Kongo.

-Earlier in 1952, Healey was cast in one of the first episodes of the syndicated television anthology series, Death Valley Days, hosted by the "Old Ranger" (Stanley Andrews).
+Earlier in 1952, Healey was cast in one of the first episodes of the syndicated television anthology series Death Valley Days, hosted by the "Old Ranger" (Stanley Andrews).

 Healey appeared seven times as Captain Bandcroft in The Adventures of Kit Carson (1951–55).
-He was cast twice in 1957-58 as Becker in two episodes of the ABC/Warner Brothers western series Colt .45 starring Wayde Preston, seven times (1950–57) in the long-running The Lone Ranger, and ten times (1952–55) in The Roy Rogers Show television series.
+He was cast twice in 1957–58 as Becker in two episodes of the ABC/Warner Brothers western series Colt .45 starring Wayde Preston, seven times (1950–57) in the long-running The Lone Ranger, and ten times (1952–55) in The Roy Rogers Show television series.